SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 ### Additional settings

-This section describes common customer customisations:
+This section describes common OpenTelemetry customisations:

 * [Using Proxy](#using-proxy)
 * [FIPS](#fips)

 #### Using Proxy

+ToDo: fix it for systemd

 Exporters leverage the HTTP communication and respect the following proxy environment variables: